skrey/yellow-extensions/source/highlight/README.md

 Wrap your code blocks in \`\`\` and add a language identifier.

-The following programming languages are included: C, CPP, CSS, HTML, JavaScript, JSON, PHP, Python, YAML.
+The following programming languages are included: C, CPP, CSS, HTML, JavaScript, JSON, Lua, PHP, Python, YAML.
 You can download more [language files](https://github.com/scrivo/highlight.php/tree/master/src/Highlight/languages), rename and copy them into your `system/extensions` folder.

 ## Examples